slukits/lines/README.md

 # Feature handling

 Features of a component are accessed and controlled through the FF property of embedded Component-type.
 Features are features for the end user of a terminal application, e.g. Scrollable.
-Lets assume we have implement the components App, MessageBar, Statusbar, Workspace and Panel.
+Lets assume we have implemented the components App, MessageBar, Statusbar, Workspace and Panel.
 Lets further assume component App stacks the components MessageBar, Workspace and Statusbar while a Workspace  chains two panel instances p1 and p2.

     APP--------------------------+
       |           mb             |